xcape-io/PyTeletextProps/README.md

 * Kivy props
     - teletext with visual effects

-You may follow on our <a href="https://github.com/fauresystems?tab=repositories" target="_blank">GitHub repositories</a>, props source code is planned to be published in teay 2020.
+You may follow on our <a href="https://github.com/fauresystems?tab=repositories" target="_blank">GitHub repositories</a>, props source code is planned to be published in year 2020.

 ## Author